Hendrikjen/pedigree_programme/README.md

 The pedigree programme provides three different functionalities: "relatedness","simulation", and "annealing", that could be chosen by the command line argument `-f <functionality>`.
  - _relatedness_: calculates the dyadic relatedness (+ path characteristics) from a given (partial or complete) pedigree
  - _simulation_: simulates a random population and returns a complete pedigree
- - _annealing_: starts a simulated annealing algorithm to fill the parental gaps within a partial pedigree using dyadic values of realized relatedness (IBD)
+ - _annealing_: starts a simulated annealing algorithm to fill the parental gaps within a partial pedigree using dyadic values of realised relatedness (IBD)
  - if no argument is given, the programme starts without task, gives a short warning and terminates

 For each mode, further required and optional arguments are listed below: